edrisranjbar/qurandl/README.md

 ### Installation
 In order to run this project locally; you need to have `php` and `composer` installed.

-0. Create your own fork
+To run Quran Download locally, you need to have PHP and Composer installed on your machine.
+Follow these steps to get started:

-1. Download or clone the repository using: `git clone git@github.com:edrisranjbar/qurandl.git`
+1. Clone the repository to your local machine: `git clone https://github.com/edrisranjbar/qurandl.git`
-2. ...
-3. ...
+2. Navigate to the project directory: `cd qurandl`
+3. Install the dependencies using Composer: `composer install`
+4. Create a new `.env` file: `cp .env.example

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.